Author: Sea to Summit x Oboz Footwear

 However. it's important to know how to take care of business out on the trail.
 While it's no big deal to stink. it's another thing to end up with a nasty stomach bug in the middle of nowhere because you didn't know any better.

-So, l"m going to do you a solid (pun intended).
+With that said, we teamed up with our friends at Oboz to do you a solid (pun intended).
 Let's run through all the personal hygiene situations you'll need to troubleshoot on the trail.

 BE PREPARED TO LEAVE NO TRACE.